 If you are living in a de facto relationship and want your partner (in the A&P Act called a domestic partner) to inherit some or all of your estate, you must make a will.

 A domestic partner is not included in the scheme of intestacy in the A&P Act unless the deceased intestacy and the domestic partner (which includes a same-sex partner) have lived together continuously for two years immediately prior to the death of the intestate partner, or they have had a child who is under 18 at the death of the deceased intestacy, or the parties have registered their relationship under the Relationships Act 2008 (Vic).

 If the intestate deceased has a spouse, a sliding scale regulates their relative entitlements, based on the length of the domestic relationship.
 The domestic relationship must have existed immediately before the willmaker’s death (s 51A A&P Act).
 If the intestate deceased had a spouse and multiple domestic partners and died after 1 November 2017, sections 70Z–70ZE regulate the spouse’s and domestic partners’ entitlements.

 2 A will or codicil to it or any part of that will or codicil may be revoked by a later will or codicil; all formalities as outlined above must be complied with (s 18(b) WA 1958; ss 12; 16 WA 1997).

 3 An earlier will may be revoked by inserting a revocation clause in a later will, revoking all earlier wills (s 18(c) WA 1958; s 12(2) WA 1997).

-If the will is destroyed as above, and no further will is made, the willmaker would die intestate.
-An earlier will than the one destroyed can only be revalidated if it is re-signed and newly dated and all other formalities are complied with as for making a will.
+If a will is destroyed, and no further will is made, the willmaker dies intestate.
+A will made before the one destroyed can be revalidated if it is re-signed, newly dated and all other formalities are complied with.